hmcts/opal-frontend/src/app/components/govuk/govuk-back-link/readme.md

 ---

-This `README.md` provides complete information about the installation, usage, and testing of the `govuk-back-link` component, helping developers integrate it into their projects【39†source】【47†source】.
+This `README.md` provides complete information about the installation, usage, and testing of the `govuk-back-link` component, helping developers integrate it into their projects